If you get to this point, it means that your obfs4 bridge is running and is being distributed by BridgeDB to censored users.

 <FINGERPRINT> with the actual values, which you can find in the tor log.
 Make sure to use your server's identity key fingerprint for

-<HASHED FINGERPRINT>; and that
+<HASHED FINGERPRINT> or the ed25519 key; and that

 <PORT> is the obfs4 port you chose - and not the OR port.

 Finally, you can monitor your obfs4 bridge's usage on Relay Search.
-Just enter your bridge's

 <HASHED FINGERPRINT> in the form and click "Search".
 After having set up the bridge, it takes approximately three hours for the bridge to show up in Relay Search.